6 Examples of User Interfaces (UIs)

 Examples of CLI applications

-Here are few examples of Command-Line User Interface:
+Here are a few examples of Command-Line User Interfaces:

 - Terminal emulators – macOS Terminal, Windows Command Prompt, Linux Terminal